 The crumple zones minimize damage to the safety cage—as soon as the safety cage is compromised, the likelihood of a car accident injury increases.
 When designed carefully, crush zones can lengthen the distance and distribution of force through your vehicle, protecting you and your passengers.

 Not all vehicles are equally well designed.
-Some have crush zones that are too stiff and / or too short and safety cages that aren't strong enough.
+Some have crush zones that are too stiff and/or too short and safety cages that aren’t strong enough.
 These can contribute to the collapse of the occupant compartment in serious crashes.

-Vehicle Size & Weight
+How Vehicle Size and Weight Affects Safety

 Size and weight are closely related.
 Large vehicles are typically heavy, and small ones are light.
-But these two characteristics don't influence "crashworthiness" the same way.
-Vehicle size (specifically length) can protect you in both single and two-vehicle collisions because larger vehicles usually have longer crush zones, which help prevent damage to the safety cage and lower the crash forces inside it.
+But these two characteristics don’t influence “crashworthiness” the same way.
+Vehicle size (specifically, length) can protect you in both single and two-vehicle collisions because larger vehicles usually have longer crush zones, which help prevent damage to the safety cage and lower the crash forces inside it.

 Vehicle weight protects you principally in two-vehicle crashes.
-In a head-on crash, for example, the heavier vehicle drives the lighter one backwards, which decreases forces inside the heavy vehicle and increases forces in the lighter one.
+In a head-on crash, for example, the heavier vehicle drives the lighter one backward, which decreases forces inside the heavy vehicle and increases forces in the lighter one.
 All heavy vehicles, even poorly designed ones, offer this advantage in two-vehicle collisions, but may not offer good protection in single-vehicle crashes.